dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/on-premises/dependencies.md

 ### Replicated

 Replicated (https://www.replicated.com/) is a third-party service that provides a management layer over the dbt Cloud Kubernetes appliance.
-Our installer configures an additional KOTS (https://kots.io/) appliance to configure and manage the dbt Cloud appliance.
+Our installer configures an additional KOTS (https://kots.io/) appliance to configure and manage the dbt Cloud application.
 KOTS is open-source, Apache 2 licensed software developed by Replicated.

 An overview of Replicated's security posture can be found at: https://www.replicated.com/resources/files/Replicated-Security-Whitepaper.pdf